-Eamon Gallagher is a leader in Philadelphia’s vibrant startup community, providing support to entrepreneurs informed by his knowledge of early-stage companies, recruiting talent, and their investors.
+Eamon Gallagher is a recognized leader in Philadelphia’s vibrant startup community, providing support to entrepreneurs informed by his knowledge of early-stage companies, recruiting talent and investors.

-Professor Gallagher is the program director of ic@3401, a partnership between Drexel University and the University City Science Center, housing Philadelphia’s largest group of funded, early-stage tech companies.
+Since 2016, Mr. Gallagher has been program director of ic@3401, a unique partnership between Drexel University and the University City Science Center that houses companies as part of the Science Center's Digital Health Accelerator and companies funded by Drexel Ventures.
+It represents Philadelphia’s largest group of funded, early-stage tech companies, which raised $54 million between 2016 and 2019.
 He is a fellow emeritus of the Keiretsu Forum’s Mid-Atlantic Region, where he performed due diligence assessments for early-stage startup companies that were being evaluated for potential investment by angel investors.

 Previously, he practiced at a boutique firm in Philadelphia that handled business & corporate transactional law issues with high growth businesses.
 He also served as assistant director of Villanova University’s Innovation, Creativity and Entrepreneurship Institute, where he fostered cross-college learning and collaboration.